Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

 ## New File Organization

-Our projects so far contain source code, unit tests, git files, `README` files, configuration files (such as `requirements.txt`), etc. Now, with OOP, we're motivated to add to that; ideally, each class definition will have their own `.py` file.
+Our projects so far contain source code, unit tests, git files, `README` files, configuration files (such as `requirements.txt`), etc. Now, with OOP, we're motivated to add to that; ideally, each class definition will have its own `.py` file.
 Consistent organization and management of these files can help make our code more navigable and discoverable.
 What kind of guidelines for folders and files can we follow?

-Python projects do not have a _required_ file structure; different projects have different structures, and they are all valid and work.
-One example structure we can use is the following:
+There is no single _required_ structure for Python projects; different projects have different structures, and any structure that works for a project is valid.
+But a good place to start is the following common setup:

 ```
 project_name/